 The transformation from manual, paper-based processes to electronic data has impacted many financial services areas, from accounting services, banking and wealth management, to payments and more.
 Cloud-based platforms have provided new ways to manage financial data, and brought real-time access to information.

-Although the digitization of documents has increased the ease and speed of accessing information, the lack of controls has created more uncertainty about the source and integrity of the data.
+While the digitization of documents has increased the ease and speed of accessing information, the lack of controls has created more uncertainty about the source and integrity of the data.
 The vehicles of exchange and communication surrounding this information need to be more sophisticated to address these challenges and must be designed to keep pace with technology advancements.

 The regulatory and compliance environment has become far more complex for private businesses, their lenders and investors, and CPA firms servicing them.